multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 #### Task Properties

 - `target`: target name in the Xcode project.
+- `scheme`: scheme name in the Xcode project.
 - `configuration`: configuration to build, derived from `mode`.
 - `sdk`: sdk to build for, derived from `plat`.
 - `xcodeProjectFile`: path to the Xcode project file.
+- `xcodeWorkspaceFile`: path to the Xcode workspace file.
 - `additionalParameters`: additional parameters to pass to `xcodebuild`.
 - `provisioningProfile`: path to the provisioning profile or UUID.
 - `provisioningProfileSpecifier`: name of the provisioning profile (new in Xcode 8).